braziljs/eloquente-javascript/20_node.md

 examples—namely, the response object that the server could write to and the request object that was returned from `request`.

-{{index "callback function", "asynchronous programming", "write method", "end method", "Buffer class"}}
+{{index "callback function", ["asynchronous programming", "in Node.js"], "write method", "end method", "Buffer class"}}

 _Writable streams_ are a widely used concept in Node.
 Such objects have a `write` method that can be passed a string or a `Buffer` object to